jo-hoe/serverless-toolbox/repository/aws/README.md

 # DynamoDB Development

-To test the dynamo db implementation, you havd to run a [local instance of dynamo db](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).
+To test the dynamo db implementation, you have to run a [local instance of dynamo db](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).

 You can download dynamodb [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.DownloadingAndRunning.html).